athomasq/athomasq.github.io/categories/work/work.md

 I work at the intersection of data, markets, and technology.
 Here are a few things I've done:

 🚀 Founded Quandl, a SaaS-enabled B2B marketplace for data.
 We pioneered the category of [alternative data for finance](https://en.wikipedia.org/wiki/Alternative_data_(finance)), changing the industry along the way.
-Quandl was acquired by Nasdaq in 2018 in a substantial exit.
+Quandl was acquired by Nasdaq in 2018 in a successful and substantial exit.

 📈 Early employee at Simplex Asset Management, a quant hedge fund.
 I built one of the bond market's first [algorithmic trading](https://en.wikipedia.org/wiki/Algorithmic_trading) systems, and headed US investing and operations for Simplex before retiring in 2007.